If you subscribe to this RSS feed or email feed, please read this post.

 Many websites are in a similar position to mine and will be moving in the next month.
 Watch you inboxes and feed readers for announcements, and do yourself and those blog authors a favor by resubscribing!

 For years, Feedburner was the way to track RSS subscriptions.
 When I chose to start using it, it made sense.
 Like choosing a WordPress plugin (or even a Content Management System itself), there’s always a risk to either picking wrong or getting burned later (hardy har har) even if you picked “right” at the time.
-In this case, it feels like I picked right at the time,1 but it’s always a good reminder that when using a free service, it’s important to consider how long you think it’ll be around.
+In this case, it feels like I picked right at the time, ((I suspect that I will have to resubscribe to some of my favorite websites in the coming days too, due to the popularity of Feedburner.)) but it’s always a good reminder that when using a free service, it’s important to consider how long you think it’ll be around.

 Again, sorry for the hassle, and I appreciate you sticking with me.
 We’ll resume our scheduled programming next Monday with a post about search engine optimization (SEO) that I’m really excited about.